benchristelcom/benchristelcom.github.io/src/portal.md

 <div class="centered-text">

 This page aims to be a comprehensive directory of my most-loved and most-used web resources.
-It's not quite done yet.
+As of June 30, 2024, it links to approximately 162 domains.

 </div>